aridiosilva/TDD/README.md

   - 'A' uses 'B', 'A unit test' should break only if 'A' is broken, regardless of the condition of 'B'.

+## How exactly should unit tests be written without mocking extensively?

+By minimising side-effects in your code.

+Taking your example code, if calculator for example talks to a web API, then either you create fragile tests that rely on being able to interact with that web API, or you create a mock of it.
+If however its a deterministic, state-free set of calculation functions, then you don't (and shouldn't) mock it.
+If you do, you risk your mock behaving differently to the real code, leading to bugs in your tests.

+Mocks should only be needed for code that read/writes to the file system, databases, URL endpoints etc; that are dependent on the environment you are running under; or that are highly stateful and non-deterministic in nature.
+So if you keep those parts of the code to a minimum and hide them behind abstractions, then they are easy to mock and the rest of your code avoids the need for mocks.

+For the code points that do have side effects, it's worth writing tests that mock and tests that don't.
+The latter though need care as they will inherently be fragile and possibly slow.
+So you may want to only run them say overnight on a CI server, rather than every time you save and build your code.
+The former tests though should be run as often as practicable.
+As to whether each test is then a unit or integration test becomes academic and avoids "flame wars" over what is and isn't a unit test.

 ### General Types of Mocking frameworks

 - Proxy based ( eg: EasyMock, JMock, Mockito)